Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

 ### **6.9 Implement Off-Chain Replicator Service**

 - **Prompt:** "In a new `service/` directory, create a TypeScript application for the Cross-chain Replicator.
 Use Ethers.js.
 The service should: 1\.
 Load configuration from a file or environment variables (RPC URL, private key, contract addresses).
 2\.
 Connect to the source chain and listen for `zkCertificateAddition` and `zkCertificateRevocation` events on the `ZkCertificateRegistry`.
 3\.
-Upon detecting an event, call the `relayState()` function on the `RegistryStateSender` contract."
+Upon detecting an event, call the `relayState()` function on the `RegistryStateSender` contract.
+4\.
+Handle the updated message format that includes oldestValidMerkleRoot instead of merkleRootValidIndex."
 - **Testing:** "Create a test script that runs the replicator service against a local Hardhat node.
 The script will first deploy the contracts, then make a transaction to the `ZkCertificateRegistry` to emit an event.
-Verify that the running service detects the event and successfully calls `relayState()`."
+Verify that the running service detects the event and successfully calls `relayState()` with the correct message format."